 - There may be no assistance from the coordinators or audience members.
 The moderator’s decision will be final in the case of any questionable answer.

-Teams will not be penalized for incorrect answers; in other words, points will not be deducted for incorrect responses.
+- Points will not be deducted for incorrect responses.

 - All decisions made by the Battle Committee are final.

 - Any team demonstrating poor sportsmanship will be not be invited back.